Skip to content

 Correct Setup:

-• mx01.yourdomain.com → safari.mxrouting.net (covers both Package A AND Package B)
+• mx01.yourdomain.com → safari.mxrouting.net (covers both Subscription A and Subscription B)

-Why This Works: All packages on the same physical server share the same SSL infrastructure.
+All subscriptions on the same physical server share the same SSL infrastructure.
 One subdomain certificate covers everything on that server.

 DNS Configuration Steps